cathlagare/cathlagare.github.io/_pages/about.md

 By combining reanalysis data and high-resolution numerical simulations, I investigate the development and behavior of these mesoscale systems.
 My work aims to understand their connections to larger-scale atmospheric patterns, such as monsoonal circulations and global oscillations, aiming to improve predictions of severe weather events in tropical regions.

-Currently, I am a visiting student at the Department of Atmospheric Sciences, University of Hawaiʻi at Mānoa.
+Currently, I am a visiting student at the Department of Atmospheric Sciences, University of Hawaiʻi at Mānoa, USA.